Zhijie-YU/Learning_Notes/Notes_Taichi.md

 ![](Taichi_images/DFSPH_overall_Alg.png)
 Similar to **IISPH**, an intermediate state([$\mathbf{F}_i^{adv}$](#pressure-and-non-pressure-force)) is computed without pressure forces.
 Based on this intermediate state, pressure is adjusted to fullfill the constant density and divergence-free conditions respectively with an EOS like in **WCSPH**.

+> How to deal with particles that do not have enough neighbors??
+(Density is underestimated!!:cry::warning:)
+> **Particle deficiency problem**

 #### Divergence-free solver
 ![](Taichi_images/DFSPH_DFsolver.png)
 A commonly used [EOS](#equation-of-state-eos) is written as